ejcosta12/maintenance-memo/README.md

 Start the application at the address localhost using port 3000.

 ### I thank GOD for the evolution of all this work, from its idealization, theoretical development, to its practical conception!

+#### This project will continue with the creation of the users area with the proposal of a reusable dashboard for other systems.